ryan-mcclue/unsw/comp3222/wk1/week1.md

 prove deductively (algebra), exhaustively (truth table), set theory (Venn diagram)

+XOR demands either 0 or 1, as oppose to inclusive OR which allows 1,1

 first step in synthesising logic circuit is to · for each row with f = 1
 (formally, this process is writing a sum of minterms; or canonical sum-of-products) (products = ANDed; sum = ORed)